 Ready for the next step?
-Level 2 is coming soon
+Level 2 is here

 Academy of Cheese Level 2 (Member)

-The epic journey towards Master of Cheese status continues with the launch of Level 2 of the Academy of Cheese this autumn.
+The epic journey towards Master of Cheese status continues with Level 2 of the Academy of Cheese.

 Available to students who have completed Level 1, the Guild of Fine Food’s two-day course will go much deeper into the world of cheese, building on the Academy’s Make and Post-Make Model and the Structured Approach to Tasting.